-Ramin Mohammad advises clients on mergers and acquisitions, dispositions, project finance and development involving domestic and international energy and infrastructure facilities.
+Ramin Mohammad advises clients on cross border transactions, mergers and acquisitions, dispositions, project finance and development involving domestic, international energy, infrastructure facilities and emerging markets.

 Practice & Background

 Mr. Mohammad has experience advising private equity sponsors, venture capital funds, and companies in a wide array of industries, with a particular focus on the energy sector.

 Prior to joining Akin Gump, Mr. Mohammad, who is a Certified Public Accountant, worked for the U.S. government at the Federal Energy Regulatory Commission (FERC).
 There he worked in the Office of Enforcement serving as senior auditor and lead audits related to compliance and enforcement of applicable energy laws as set forth by the Commission’s rules, orders, and regulations relating to energy market structures, activities, and participants.
 As well, Mr. Mohammad created recommendations for remedies to address violations and assist in pursuing remedies through negotiation or litigation.